boldr/boldr-ui/src/Paper/Paper.md

-raiseOnHover  | boolean | Boolean if the paper should raise to the `zDepth` of `3` on hover when the initial children | ReactChildren | Any children to display in the paper. className | string | custom css class name dark | boolean | use a dark bg with light text noPadding | boolean | do not add padding to the paper element
+raiseOnHover  | boolean | Boolean if the paper should raise to the `zDepth` of `3` on hover when the initial children | ReactChildren | Any children to display in the paper. className | string | custom css class name